-A large amount of money enters into life of Selim, who is an ordinary man running a small shirt shop, and his wife Ayla.
-That money also effects their neighbor Nihal, who is a divorced woman living with her mother in a basement, whose only interaction with world is the television.
-That large amount of money brings a small crime and a big tragedy to their little worlds.
-There are dreams, there is tragedy, there are smiles and of course there are tensions. —Tokyo International Film Festival
+A large amount of money enters into the ordinary lives of Selim, his wife Ayla, and their neighbor Nihal, bringing a small crime and a big tragedy to their little worlds.
+There are dreams, there is tragedy, there are smiles and of course, there are tensions.

 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Director Reha Erdem delivers an interesting character study in this well scripted tale about an inherently good man suddenly given the temptation of a better life when a windfall of stolen money falls into his hands.
 His slow corruption and moral decay are made explicit with a fine turn from the lead playing Selim.
 It does slowly loose its way with a implausible finish but is well worth the watch.